Jakob Silfverberg: Anaheim Ducks (2013–2024)

 On 13 February 2019, Silfverberg scored the only goal in a 1–0 win over the Vancouver Canucks in general manager Bob Murray's coaching debut after Carlyle had been fired.
 On 20 February, the Ducks announced they had re-signed Silfverberg to a five-year contract worth $26.25 million and will carry an annual cap hit of $5.25 million.
 He set a career-high in goals with 24 in 73 games during the 2018–19 season.
 At the beginning of the 2019–20 season, Silfverberg was named an alternate captain for the Ducks.
 He was selected to play in the 2020 NHL All-Star Game as the Ducks' lone representative, as his scoring pace at the mid-point of the season set him on course to set new personal bests.
 However, he withdrew from playing in the game to attend the birth of his second child and was replaced by Max Pacioretty of the Vegas Golden Knights.
 He finished the season with 21 goals in 66 games.

 During the pandemic-shortened 2020–21 season, Silfverberg scored eight goals and 16 points in 47 games.
 He suffered a season-ending hip injury in April that caused him to miss the remainder of the season.
 He returned for the 2021–22 season but struggled, scoring only one goal in his first 32 games and twelve points overall.
 On 21 March 2022, Silfverberg was ruled out with blood clots in his right leg, forcing him to miss two weeks.
 Silfverberg was healthy for the 2022–23 season, playing in 81 games, scoring ten goals and 26 points.

 On 11 April 2024, Silfverberg announced that he would retire from the NHL at the end of the 2023–24 season.

 Return to Brynäs IF (2024)

 On 15 April 2024, Brynäs IF announced that Silfverberg had signed a two-year contract with the club.
+The contract was renewed for an additional season on 18 February 2026 and will thus expire at the end of the 2026–27 season.